Maniek13/Email-service/README.md

 # Emails service

+This service send emails seted in database and deleted it when sended or reached numbers of trials to expired

 To run:

 1. Create file appsettings.json in project main folder like (NrOfTrialsToExpired is for deleted not delivered mail after x number of try):